Sect Shinto: Controversy over shrine deities

-The Bureau of Shinto Affairs had a plan to make Jingu Haruhaiden (later becoming Tokyo Daijingu) the central temple and a center for missionary work.
-Since Jingu Haruhaiden was to enshrine a branch spirit of Amaterasu, the Ministry of Religion and the Emperor visited the building and obtained permission from the Seiin to begin construction, which was funded by donations from the Imperial Household Agency and various families.

-In 1880, the opinion of Senge Takatomi on the deities to be worshipped in the Bureau of Shinto Affairs' temples was so controversial that it divided Shinto into the Ise and Izumo factions.
-By order of the Meiji Emperor, a great conference on Shinto was held in January 1881 (Meiji 14), attended by 118 people, including all the chief priests of the government buildings and the instructors of the sixth grade and above.
-However, the issue could not be decided by the conference.
-Therefore, the Meiji Emperor made the final decision as to which deities would be worshiped there.
+In 1880, the opinion of Senge Takatomi on the deities to be worshiped in the Bureau of Shinto Affairs' temples was controversial, leading to the division of Shinto into the Ise and Izumo factions.
+By order of the Meiji Emperor, a conference on Shinto was held in January 1881 (Meiji 14), attended by 118 people, including all the chief priests of government buildings and the instructors of sixth grade and above.
+The conference could not decide on the issue, and the Meiji Emperor made the final decision as to which deities would be worshipped there.

 Separation of ritual and faith

-In January 1882, the separation of ritual and religion was enacted by the Ministry of Home Affairs through Bill No. 7, which prohibited those in the kyōdō shoku (priest-teacher position) from performing rituals, thereby promoting the separation of those who continued to be priests performing rituals or preaching the teachings, and solidifying the formation of Sect Shinto.
+In January 1882, the separation of ritual and religion was enacted by the Ministry of Home Affairs through Bill No. 7 which prohibited those in the kyōdō shoku (priest-teacher position) from performing rituals, thereby promoting the separation of those who continued to be priests performing rituals or preaching the teachings and solidifying the formation of Sect Shinto as separate from State Shinto.

 Priests shall no longer serve as teachers and shall not be involved in funeral services.